zubxxr/AV-Map-Creation-Workflow/README.md

       ```
       ![image](https://github.com/user-attachments/assets/9e6e3dcc-6f4f-4119-abe7-adb5b0d7e939)

-   - With this, the Point Cloud processing is done.
+   - Finally, rename the file to pointcloud_map.pcd.
+This is due to naming conventions required for Autoware, With this, the Point Cloud processing is done.

 ---